mattbellis/motion_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 * [The datasheet for the ADXL335](https://www.sparkfun.com/datasheets/Components/SMD/adxl335.pdf) to try and figure out whether the accelerometer is measuring accelerations or orientations of the accelerometer itself.

+**Wednesday, May 30th**

+Used the Python code to create an example of how to integrate acceleration to velocity to position.

+Restructured the code so that when the accelerometer is not moving, the x and y points are relatively zero while the z points are at 9.8 m/s^2 (half of that at the moment).
+Still playing with the numbers to figure out what we actually want the serial monitor to show.
+Could not get the Arduino code to save the data points onto the SD card for some reason.

+***Thursday's Task:
+* Get data to save on SD card.
+* Try to analyze data on SD card.
+* Figure out accelerations for x, y, and z axes.***

 # Week 1 (5/21/2018-5/25/2018)